biplobsd/biplobsd.github.io/projects/action-tokens-gallery.md

 - Built with Next.js framework and Firebase database service
 - Supports wallet clients including Albedo, Wallet Connect, Freighter, XBull, and Rabet
 - Upload art it will be on the admin approval.
-- Admin can delete any art from the admin penal.
+- Admin can delete any art from the admin panel.

 ## Technology